palmergroupUH/Python-force-field-parameterization-workflow/README.md

 It provides some trajectory readers and radial distribution function calculations routines.

-To compile it, run GNU "make" command.
+* To compile it, run GNU "make" command.

 ```
 make
 ```
-Test your installation.
+* Test your installation.

 ```
 optimize -h
 ```
-if you see a list of command line argument options, then your installation is successful.
+* if you see a list of command line argument options, then your installation is successful.

-Now, run some unit-testings to further check the installation
+* Run some unit-testings to further check the installation

 ```
 pytest optimizer/